 ▲ Paul Ford, photo by Paul, ASCII by Racket

 I hope he doesn’t mind.

-This entry is part of Jack Rusher’s journal, originally published October 9th, 2014, in Berlin.
+This entry is part of Jack Rusher’s archive, originally published October 9th, 2014, in Berlin.